ignite/cli/docs/guide/hello.md

 ![./images/api.png](./images/api.png)

-## Stop a Blockchain
+## Stop a blockchain

-When you want to stop your blockchain, press Ctrl+C in the terminal window where it's running.
+When you want to stop your blockchain, press control+C in the terminal window where it's running.

 In the development environment, you don't have to restart the blockchain after you make changes.
-All changes you make in the `hello` directory files are automatically picked up by Starport.
+Because Starport server hot reloads, all changes you make in the `hello` directory files are automatically detected.

 ## Say "Hello, Starport"

-To get your Cosmos SDK blockchain to say "Hello", you need to make these changes:
+To get your blockchain to say "Hello", you need to make these changes:

 - Modify a protocol buffer file
 - Create a keeper query function that returns data
 - Register a query function

-Protocol buffer files contain proto rpc calls that define Cosmos SDK queries and message handlers, and proto messages that define Cosmos SDK types. rpc calls are also responsible for exposing an HTTP API.
+Protocol buffer files contain proto rpc calls that define Cosmos SDK queries and message handlers, and proto messages that define Cosmos SDK types.
+The rpc calls are also responsible for exposing an HTTP API.

 For each Cosmos SDK module, the [Keeper](https://docs.cosmos.network/master/building-modules/keeper.html) is an abstraction for modifying the state of the blockchain.
 Keeper functions let you query or write to the state.
-After you add the first query to your chain, you must register the query.
+After you add the first query to your chain, the next step is to register the query.
 You only need to register a query once.

 In terms of workflow, developers typically follow this sequence:

 - Start with proto files to define Cosmos SDK [messages](https://docs.cosmos.network/master/building-modules/msg-services.html)
 - Define and register [queries](https://docs.cosmos.network/master/building-modules/query-services.html)
-- Define message handlers logic
+- Define message handler logic
-- Finally, implement the logic of these queries and message handlers in keeper functions.
+- Finally, implement the logic of these queries and message handlers in keeper functions

-## Create a Query
+## Create a query

-Create a `posts` query:
+To create a `posts` query:

 ```bash
 starport scaffold query posts --response title,body